tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

+The gay men have not been the only victims of the queer panic defense, often ignored by the media of the murders of trans women, especially trans women of color.
 Though in many cases their killers are never caught and in some cases never even really looked for.
 Sometimes these women's killers do end up in court where queer panic becomes the backbone of their defense.
 I debated whether to keep the following section in the video as transgender people begin to be acknowledged by society.
 They've also received the entirely wrong kind of attention, especially trans women of color.

 </james>
 <from></from>